 Why Tackle Your Self-Image

 We've read a lot about how people want to reinvent their self-image.
-For some, this looks like quitting smoking.
+For some, this looks like quit smoking.
 For others, it involves daily meditation to increase mindfulness and to achieve goals such as higher productivity at work.
 For still others, there's a desire to make amends for past relationships and to surround oneself with more positive influences.
 Wherever you're at in life, working on your self-image is one of the few things that will cost nothing but will make you happier.
 You are the only person with the ability to improve how you feel regardless of what goes on around you.
 If you can increase your self-esteem, which for many is the goal of psychotherapy, you may be less dependent on bad habits.

 What We Recommend